-This feature is used to select the type of trigger to be configured.
+This feature is used to select the tyn e of trigger to be configured.
+TITIS ICULUIC is useu te JUICUL LIIU LYD c or trigger to be cominguica.

 Access read / write

 Туре enumeration

 In the camera will take one picture per trigger signal the camera will take as many frames as defined in AcquisitionBurstFrameCount

 Out trigger selector type

 Remark Set AcquisitionBurstFrameCount in order to define the number of frames to be acquired when FrameBurstStart is active.